lintal/bbc-coding-exercise-js/README.md

 SNS -> SQS -> Handler-Function -> S3
 ```

+### Bucket Name

+You will need to identify the name of the S3 bucket.
+This is made available in an environment variable called `BUCKET_NAME`.

 ### Incoming Events

 Remember, there will be layers of event data you will need to decode and subsequently process.